mwarning/testmesh/src/flood-1/README.md

 # Flood 1

 Simple flooding protocol.
 Packets are send by unicast if the destination is known via the shorted route (hop count metric).
-Peers over the Internet are supported.

 Packet header:
 * source identifier